Fast and Robust Rank Aggregation against Model Misspecification: Experimental evaluation

-In this section, we conduct our experiment on four real-world datasets introduced in previous research, whose statistics are introduced in Table~\ref{statistics}.
-The \emph{Readlevel} dataset \cite{chen2013pairwise} contains English text excerpts whose reading difficulty level is annotated by workers from a crowdsourcing platform.
-The total order over all excerpts is provided by the domain expert.
-The \emph{SUSHI} dataset is introduced in \cite{kamishima2003nantonac}, which consists of customers' preferences over $100$ types of sushi.
-Following \cite{khetan2016data}, we generate the total order using the vanilla PL over the entire preferences.
-The \emph{BabyFace} dataset \cite{han2018robust} consists of the evaluations of workers from Amazon Mechanical Turk on images of children’s facial microexpressions from happy to angry.
-A total order over all microexpressions is provided as ground truth by the agreement of most workers after the experiment.
-The \emph{PeerGrading} dataset \cite{sajjadi2016peer} consists of assessments, i.e., Self-grading and Peer grading, from students over group submissions.
-We then created the ordinal gradings by merging the Self-grading and Peer grading regarding the same assignment provided by each student.
-The TA gradings (following a linear order) provided by six teaching assistants over all submissions are considered as ground truth.
+We conducted our experiment on four real-world datasets introduced in previous research.
+The detailed descriptions of the datasets are introduced in the following.

+The \textit{Readlevel} dataset~\citep{chen2013pairwise} contains English text excerpts whose reading difficulty level is annotated by workers from a crowdsourcing platform.
+This dataset consists of $490$ excerpts from $624$ workers, resulting in a total of $12,728$ pairwise comparisons.
+A total order for $490$ excerpts provided by the domain expert is regarded as ground truth.
+The number of annotations varies significantly for different workers, \mbox{ranging from $1$ to $42$.}

+The \textit{SUSHI} dataset is introduced in~\citep{kamishima2003nantonac}, which consists of partial preferences over $100$ types of sushi from $n = 5,000$ customers.
+Following \citep{khetan2016data}, we generated the total order as ground truth using the vanilla PL over the entire $5,000$ preferences.
+To create training data, we randomly replaced $2,000$ preferences in the original \textit{SUSHI} dataset with another $2,000$ random generated preferences.
+The number of preference provided by each customer is fixed to one.

+The \textit{BabyFace} dataset \citep{han2018robust} consists of the evaluations of workers from Amazon Mechanical Turk on images of children’s facial microexpressions from happy to angry, which yields a collection of $3,074$ trinary preferences from $41$ workers.
+A total order over all microexpressions is provided as ground truth by the agreement of most workers after the experiment. \mbox{Each worker provides at least $60$~annotations.}

+The \textit{PeerGrading} dataset \citep{sajjadi2016peer} consists of assessments, i.e., Self grading and Peer grading, from $219$ students over $79$ group submissions.
+We then created the ordinal gradings by merging the Self grading and Peer grading regarding the same assignment provided by each student, which results in a total of $3,619$ preferences with each containing $2$ or $3$ items.
+Further, the TA gradings (following a linear order) provided by six teaching assistants over all submissions are considered as ground truth.
+The number of annotations from different students ranges from $2$ to $26$.